-Basic loss per share is computed by dividing the net loss by the weighted average number of common shares outstanding during the year.
-Outstanding stock options have not been considered in the computation of diluted loss per share as the result is anti-dilutive.
+Basic income (loss) per share is computed by dividing the net income (loss) by the weighted average number of common shares outstanding during the year.
+Diluted income per share for the three and six months periods ended May 31, 2015 is equal to the basic income per share as there are no outstanding stock options in-the-money at May 31, 2015.
+Outstanding stock options have not been considered in the computation of diluted loss per share for the three and six month periods ended May 31, 2014 as the result is anti-dilutive.